jakeswenson/BitBetter/README.md

 ### Signing licesnses

-There is a tool included to generate a license (see `src/liceseGen/`)
+To sign your own license you first need to generate your own singing cert using the `.keys/generate-keys.sh` script.
+Running this script will prompt you to enter some information about your new certificate, you may leave these at the defaults or set them to your preference.
+The script will then create a pkcs12 file (.pfx) containing your new key/cert.

-generate a PFX above using a password of `test` and then build the tool using:
+There is a tool included to generate a license (see `src/liceseGen/`), build it using:

 ```bash
 ./src/licenseGen/build.sh